 Kevan Jones: What reforms would the hon.
 Gentleman propose, in line with the tax plans that he does not intend to lay out tonight?
 [Interruption.]
 I accept his point about the election, but can he give a commitment that the Conservative party is committed to health care free at the point of need?

-Kevan Jones: To ask the Secretary of State for Health if he will make a statement on NHS trusts given a zero star rating in the 2000–01 NHS performance ratings.
+Kevan Jones: To ask the Secretary of State for Culture, Media and Sport if she will make a statement on her support for museums in the north-east of England.

-Kevan Jones: Will the right hon.
-Lady give way?
+Kevan Jones: Will the hon.
+Gentleman give way?

 Kevan Jones: It is a strange and novel concept that the Conservative party is the defender of freedom.
 We do not need to look forward.
 For a good example of national policing, should we not look back to 1984 and 1985, when many constituents in North Durham and other mining communities saw the effects of a police force under the direct control of Margaret Thatcher and a Conservative Government?

 Kevan Jones: Does the hon.
 Gentleman agree that at that time police forces throughout the country were being directed centrally by Government—yes or no?